maxgio92/notes/content/notes/program-execution-environment.md

 Now let's get back to main characters of this blog, which are the pointer register.
 We mentioned that the base pointer is also called the frame pointer, indeed it points to a single stack frame.
 But, let's see how they're vital for CPU profiling.

-## Frame pointer and the stack unwinding
+## Frame pointer and the stack walking

 I've read more often the name _frame pointer_ than _base pointer_, but actually the frame pointer *is* the base pointer.